 - 35% reported abstaining from alcohol, but very few believed that many of their peers were non-drinkers.

 At Dartmouth College, a typical social norms statement might be 74% of Dartmouth drinkers have zero to 4 drinks on the average Friday night.
 That means, binge-drinking is NOT the norm!
+There are some people who find themselves developing an alcohol addiction, which could lead to them requiring support from an inpatient alcohol rehab center.
 With ongoing social norm education, students will hopefully change their drinking practices.
 Given that athletes are often role models, reduced alcohol use among athletes can potentially have a positive widespread social benefit.

 Minimizing negative consequences

 If alcohol has a big role in your sports diet, take note: